sguox002/leetcode/amazon.md

 535	Encode and Decode TinyURL	80.9%	Medium	***
 hashmap. using 0-9a-zA-Z, assign an int to string and then using the id to convert to string.
 339	Nested List Weight Sum 76.3%	Medium	***
-consider a tree structure and use dfs. consider it also as an array
+consider a tree structure and use dfs. consider it also as an array (level)

 861	Score After Flipping Matrix	73.6%	Medium	*
 greedy. fix the first col.